lexruee/gpx_ruby/README.md

 #GpxRuby
 GpxRuby is a simple a Gpx file reader which is not yet finished.

-Currently GpxRuby only parses tracks elements of a gpx file.
+Currently GpxRuby only parses track elements of a gpx file.

 ##Install
 ```